 Everyone eligible to vote on election day should be free to do so.
-However, too many Americans are unable to take time off from work as they’re living paycheck-to-paycheck or are hourly workers who can’t lose the time.
+However, as highlighted by the disproportionate impact of voter ID laws and inconvenient polling locations, the lower the income that an individual or family has, the greater the barriers they face to voting, resulting in significantly lower turnout.
+Too many Americans are unable to take time off from work, as they’re living paycheck-to-paycheck or are hourly workers who can’t lose the time.

 Problems to be Solved

 - checkMany American workers must choose between making enough money to pay their bills and voting on election day.